-6.2.1 Enhance existing public transport for rail replacement services project team should work closely with Public Transport Victoria and other transport operators to enhance the public transport network to increase services on key public transport routes as an alternative to bus replacement.
+6.2.1 Enhance existing public transport for rail replacement services

+During a rail occupation the default is to provide bus replacement services, which cost significant amounts to run and provide relatively poor service.
+The location of the Brunswick LXRP creates an opportunity to invest in existing public transport services to create broader long-term benefits.
+The project team should work closely with Public Transport Victoria and other transport operators to enhance the public transport network to increase services on key public transport routes as an alternative to bus replacement.
 This approach, along with some targeted bus replacement services, can provide more comfortable, accessible and reliable rail replacement services.
 Improved tram priority, better stops, and potentially shorter routes can improve efficiency and allow for increased services frequencies.